dathere/datapusher-plus/README.md

   analysis of resources after loading; and more - DP+ enables the Datastore to tap into PostgreSQL's full power.

-  Configurable auto-aliasing of resources also makes it easier to compose SQL queries, as you can use more intuitive resource aliases instead of the cryptic resource IDs.
+  Configurable auto-aliasing of resources also makes it easier to compose SQL queries, as you can use more intuitive resource aliases instead of cryptic resource IDs.

 * **Production-ready Robustness**